Life Extension Magazine®

 Osteoarthritis is chronic, painful, degenerative, inflammation of the joints commonly experienced by aging dogs, affecting mobility, and impacting quality of life.

-As with most chronic conditions, long-term management of the disease can be challenging for the owners and dogs.18,19 Climbing into the car becomes difficult for your dog.
-It may start holding up one limb or holding it oddly.
-Your dog may seem less inclined to run or jump.
+As with most chronic conditions, long-term management of the disease can be challenging for the owners and dogs.18,19 Climbing into the car becomes difficult.
+Your dog may start holding up one limb or holding it oddly and may seem less inclined to run or jump.

 Canine joint issues primarily stem from developmental or degenerative problems.
-Developmental problems include hip or elbow dysplasia, when joints don't develop correctly, while degenerative problems include arthritis.17
+Developmental problems include hip or elbow dysplasia, when joints don't develop correctly.
+Degenerative problems include arthritis.17

 The following nutrients may help prevent or improve hip and joint problems, decreasing joint pain, swelling, and immobility.